Latency-Aware Resource Allocation for Mobile Edge Generation and Computing via Deep Reinforcement Learning: Numerical Results

-Fig. \ref{reward_curve} illustrates the training process of the proposed LARA algorithm across different learning rates (LRs).
-The orange curve shows that a smaller LR results in excessively slower updates in policy, increasing the possibility of falling into a sub-optimal policy.
-Hence, a smaller LR may not yield better outcomes.
-The blue curve demonstrates that an appropriate LR can facilitate the training process, achieving faster convergence performance.
-Fig. \ref{figuser} shows the latency performance versus the training episodes for the three MUs.
+{Fig. \ref{reward_curve} illustrates the training process of the proposed LARA algorithm under different learning rates (LRs) for both large network (LN) and small network (SN) structures.
+The LN-based LARA comprises $5$ hidden layers, and the maximum number of neurons in each layer is $4,096$.
+In contrast, the SN-based LARA consists of $4$ hidden layers, and each layer has a maximum number of $600$ neurons.
+It is evident that the LN-based LARA achieves better convergence rewards and maintains stability during training.
+The red curve indicates that when the LARA has large network structure, a smaller LR can more closely approximate the optimal policy.
+Conversely, the orange curve demonstrates that when the network has inadequate hidden layers and neurons, a smaller LR may result in slow policy updates, leading to a suboptimal strategy.} Fig. \ref{figuser} shows the latency performance versus the training episodes for the three MUs.
 Despite each MU having distinct service requirements and varying communication and computation resources, the latency of each MU eventually converges.
 This observation validates the effectiveness and adaptability of the proposed LARA algorithm in tackling complex and heterogeneous resource allocation problems.

-Fig. \ref{simulation} shows the latency of each MU and the total latency for all MUs under the proposed LARA algorithm and two benchmark algorithms.
-The proposed LARA algorithm can achieve the smallest latency among the three algorithms.
-The reason is that the proposed LARA algorithm is capable of adjusting the action according to the time-varying state information.
-Furthermore, each MU's latency performance in the proposed LARA algorithm achieves the lowest latency compared to the corresponding MU in the benchmarks.
-The fairness of the proposed LARA algorithm to provide services to all MUs at the same time is thus verified.
+Fig. \ref{simulation} and Fig. \ref{user_sum} show the latency of each MU and the total latency for all MUs under the proposed LARA algorithm and two benchmark algorithms.
+The proposed LARA algorithm can achieve the smallest latency among all the algorithms, {and has near performance to the ESS algorithm.} The reason is that the proposed LARA algorithm is capable of adjusting the action according to the time-varying state information {in a continuous action selection manner}.
+Furthermore, each MU's latency performance in the proposed LARA algorithm achieves the lowest latency compared to the corresponding MU in the four benchmarks, {and also close to the ESS.} The fairness of the proposed LARA algorithm to provide services to all MUs at the same time is thus verified.
 In addition, we can observe that the latency of the MU $U_{\mathsf{comp}}$ is the lowest among the three MUs.
 The reason is that the MU $U_{\mathsf{comp}}$ does not request AIGC or VE services at the ES, while the backhaul transmission latency for the computation results can be ignored.
 In contrast, the MUs $U_{\mathsf{AIGC}}$ and $U_{\mathsf{VE}}$ require the computation resources of the ES for the AIGC/VE services, and also require the backhaul transmissions for the results with an assignable amount of data volume.